 As soon as you get into the Audi Q3, you know you’re in a premium car.
 The materials used throughout are a real step up from more mainstream SUVs like the Ford Kuga and Nissan Qashqai.
 The digital instrument cluster looks impressive, as does the infotainment system.
 Apart from the climate controls, there aren’t many physical buttons, and the switches and column stalks all have a solid, expensive feel.
 The cabin isn’t short of storage areas, either.
 From the driver’s seat, the view is largely unobstructed, and the rear-view mirror offers a good view out of the back window.

 For a small five-seat SUV, the Q3 offers generous amounts of passenger space, especially for those in the rear.
-Having said that, the middle seat in the back does lose out on a bit of foot space because of the transmission tunnel in the floor.
-All versions feature rear seats that can slide forward or back by 150 millimetres, which is really useful.
+Having said that, the middle seat in the back does lose out on a bit of foot space because of the transmission tunnel in the floor, and the Sportback models lose a bit of rear headroom thanks to that sloping roof.
+All versions feature rear seats that can slide forward or back, which is really useful.
 The 40/20/40 split folding rear seat backs add to the versatility and are easy to fold down.
 The boot measures 530 litres, which is below average for the segment.
-However, when the rear seat backs are down, the Audi can swallow up to 1,525 litres, giving it one of the largest capacities among its main rivals.
-All Q3 models also feature a power-operated tailgate as standard.
+However, when the rear seat backs are down, the Audi can swallow up to 1,525 litres (1,400 in the Sportback), giving it one of the largest capacities among its main rivals.
+All Q3 models also feature a power-operated boot lid as standard.

 Even though this is a raised SUV, the Q3 drives with a lot of composure, meaning it doesn’t lean too much when driving through a series of bends, for example.
 It soaks up large and small bumps well, too.
 It's got a clever steering system, called variable ratio steering, which means it requires less steering lock when driving in town and through tight corners, though remains stable on the motorway.
 This type of steering is especially useful when parking, as it needs fewer turns of the wheel from side-to-side.